Tools4everBV/HelloID-Conn-Prov-Source-NMBRS/readme.md

 1) The ExternalID field of the person contains the EmployeeID (MedewerkerId) of the person.
 This is the Unique key.
 2) The EmployeeNumber (MedewerkerNummer) is by default mapped to the "UserName" field.
 This field is not unique.
-3) Only the "current" value of the Manager, Costcenter, Department, and Function is available, No historic information is available for those entities.
-This current value is copied to the appropriate fields of each contract, but is not related to the specific contract. (all contracts have the same "current" value for these fields)
+3) The current value of the Manager, Costcenter, Department and Function is available.
+This current value is copied to the appropriate fields of each contract in helloid, but is not related to the specific contract.  (all contracts have the same "current" value for these fields)
-4) The contracts themselves do have start and end dates as normal.
+4) Historical information is available for NMBRS-contracts, Departments, Functions, Employments and Schedules.
+This are stored as "contracts" in helloid, where the "contracttype" is one of "Contract, Departments, Functions, Employments and Schedules".
-5) The call to get the current costcenter is not available at the currently used environment, therefore this is the costcenter at the time specified in the startyear and period of the person.
+5) For contracts of type "contract", it has been found that there can be multiple contracts with the same Id.
+If this is the case, the current contract is retreived instead, so there will not be multiple contracts with the same id in the end result.

 ## Setup the connector